 Phoebe brings a vast knowledge of environmental policy and data analysis to the NDM project, paired with experience of stakeholder engagement and writing funding proposals.

 She is currently studying an MSc in Applied Conservation Genetics with the aim to influence conservation policy through scientific research and genetic data.

 Mark joined the project after working with us to optimise his Bavaria 44 sailboat.

 Mark brings a vast knowledge of systems integration and problem solving to the project, having worked with various multinational telecommunications organisations in solution design and architecture.

 Improving the data acquisition and networking capability of our systems, Mark sails out from the Solent in Portsmouth, helping to network, develop and improve the data we gather on our journey.

-Woodland view, Coxleigh Barton, Devon, England, United Kingdom
+Woodland view, Coxleigh Barton, Devon, England, UK EX31 4JL